ferrocene/ferrocene/ferrocene/doc/internal-procedures/src/partners/qnx.rst

 .. note::

-    If the existing license isn't expired yet, do a test run uploading to a test location, then editing the CI workflows to refer to ``test-qnx710-472-deployment.tar.zst`` instead:
+    If the existing license isn't expired yet, do a test run uploading to a test location, then edit the CI workflows to refer to ``test-qnx710-472-deployment.tar.zst`` instead:

     .. code-block::